eliovr/selfassembly/README.md

 npm start
 ```

-The project was build in collaboration with Carlos Rodriguez-Abreu.
+This project was build in collaboration with Carlos Rodriguez-Abreu.